Skip to ContentGo to accessibility pageKeyboard shortcuts menu

 Other substances that biomagnify are polychlorinated biphenyls (PCBs), which were used in coolant liquids in the United States until their use was banned in 1979, and heavy metals, such as mercury, lead, and cadmium.
 These substances were best studied in aquatic ecosystems, where fish species at different trophic levels accumulate toxic substances brought through the ecosystem by the primary producers.
 As illustrated in a study performed by the National Oceanic and Atmospheric Administration (NOAA) in the Saginaw Bay of Lake Huron (Figure 46.11), PCB concentrations increased from the ecosystem’s primary producers (phytoplankton) through the different trophic levels of fish species.
 The apex consumer (walleye) has more than four times the amount of PCBs compared to phytoplankton.
 Also, based on results from other studies, birds that eat these fish may have PCB levels at least one order of magnitude higher than those found in the lake fish.

-The illustration is a graph that plots total P C Bs in micrograms per gram of dry weight versus nitrogen 15 enrichment, shows that P C Bs become increasingly concentrated at higher trophic levels.
+The illustration is a graph that plots total P C Bs in micrograms per gram of dry weight versus nitrogen 15 enrichment.
+It shows that P C Bs become increasingly concentrated at higher trophic levels.
 The slope of the graph becomes increasingly steep from phytoplankton, the primary consumer, to walleye, the tertiary consumer.

 Figure 46.11 This chart shows the PCB concentrations found at the various trophic levels in the Saginaw Bay ecosystem of Lake Huron.
 Numbers on the x-axis reflect enrichment with heavy isotopes of nitrogen (15N), which is a marker for increasing trophic level.
 Notice that the fish in the higher trophic levels accumulate more PCBs than those in lower trophic levels. (credit: Patricia Van Hoof, NOAA, GLERL)